Wise-394/PyQuest/README.md

 ## 📖 About

 **PyQuest** is a thesis project that fuses game design with programming education.
-Instead of sitting through lectures, players learn Python by *playing through it* — each level is built around a core concept, from variables and loops to functions and data structures.
+Instead of sitting through lectures, players learn Python by *playing through it*, each level is built around a core concept, from variables and loops to functions and data structures.

-The game is a 2D side-scrolling platformer made in **Godot Engine**, with a **FastAPI** backend handling logic and progression.
-Learning happens through doing — and in PyQuest, doing means fighting slimes and defeating bosses.
+Built in **Godot Engine 4** with a **FastAPI** backend, the game evaluates player-submitted Python code server-side in real time.
+It also supports **local co-op multiplayer over LAN via UDP**, letting multiple players share the same world and coding session simultaneously.

+---

+## 🧠 How It Works
+01 — Pick a Level
+Each level focuses on one Python concept: variables, loops, functions, data structures, and more.

+02 — Play Through It
+Fight enemies and solve in-game challenges built around that concept.
+A built-in code editor lets you write and submit Python directly in-game.

+03 — Code Gets Evaluated
+Your submission is sent to the FastAPI backend, executed in a Python sandbox, and validated against test cases — all in real time.

+04 — Level Up
+Pass all test cases to unlock the next concept and watch your Python skills grow.

+---

+## ⚙️ Technical Highlights

+- **Finite State Machine (FSM)** — Player behavior and game flow are managed by a custom FSM built in GDScript.
+It handles state transitions (idle, running, attacking, dead, evaluating) and drives level progression and adaptive learning flow cleanly without tangled conditionals.

+- **FastAPI Backend** — A RESTful API built with FastAPI handles communication between the game client and the server.
+It exposes endpoints for fetching level questions and submitting answers keeping the game logic and data layer cleanly separated.

+- **Python Interpreter & Answer Validation** — On submission, the player's code is executed in a controlled Python subprocess sandbox and validated against per-level test cases.
+The result is returned as structured JSON and reflected immediately in the game world.

+- **In-Game Code Editor** — Players write Python directly inside the game through a built-in code editor featuring syntax highlighting and autocomplete.
+Pressing `C` opens the editor mid-level, letting players solve coding challenges without leaving the game.

+- **LAN Multiplayer** — Built on Godot's High-Level Networking API.
+One player hosts, others join via local IP.
+Player positions, health, and level state are synced in real time using RPCs (Remote Procedure Calls) for low-latency communication.

 ---

 ## 🎮 Gameplay

 <p align="center">